Frequently Asked Questions

 GrapheneOS previously restricted background clipboard access as a much earlier and slightly less strict implementation of this feature.
 It provided a toggle for users to whitelist clipboard managers, which is no longer needed now that keyboards are expected to provide it.

 As of Android 12, the user is notified when an app reads clipboard content which was set by a different app.
-This notice is enabled by default and can be toggled under Settings > Privacy > Show clipboard access.
+This notice is enabled by default and can be toggled under Settings > Security & privacy > Privacy > Show clipboard access.

 Can apps access hardware identifiers?